Twitter shares rise as reports say Elon Musk deal close

 Mr Musk's targeting of Twitter has moved at remarkable speed.
 It emerged at the beginning of April that Mr Musk, who is the boss of electric carmaker Tesla, had become the largest shareholder in Twitter with a 9.2% stake.

-He was then invited to join Twitter's board but turned down the offer before launching a surprise bid for the company on 14 April.
+He was then invited to join Twitter's board but turned down the offer before launching a surprise bid for the company on 14 April, saying he wanted to "unlock" the social media platform's "extraordinary potential".

 Twitter responded by putting in place a so-called "poison pill" defence to fend off Mr Musk.
 The mechanism would have created difficulties for Mr Musk if he attempted to increase his stake in the company.